 There are occasions when unscrupulous types will try to rob us.
 They'll usually have one or two in the game.
 You need to understand how it should be so you can recognize when it's going wrong.

 They ran that game until just before dawn then slept a few hours and started the next one in mid-afternoon.
-Most of the fighters and knife boys sat around the fire pit in the back, distracting themselves with a pot of cloudy rice wine that they warmed over the fire in the hopes of masking the sourness of it.
+Most of the fighters and knife boys sat around the fire pit in the back, distracting themselves with a pot of cloudy rice wine they warmed over the fire in the hopes of masking the sourness of it.
 Earless Gompatchi had continued to instruct Koda in the art of the way of the flower-cards, with Ishida adding comments occasionally.
 They ordered another pot of the cloudy wine and platters of tidbits to go with it, and Koda slung his too-long sword across his back and went outside.

 The sun hung low in winter mist above the western hills, spreading a reddish tinge throughout the cloud-wash there while the snow-covered slopes darkened with arriving shadows.
 Koda crossed through the snowfield then stopped and stood gazing at the streaks of red behind the blackness of the far hills, the pale aquamarine of the upper sky, the water star low on the horizon.
 He stood looking at it for a long time, the beauty at the end of a winter day, the world waiting as the light sank away.